 The bad news is that the cosigner will be on the loan until it is paid off.
 Most other lenders have a release option that typically becomes available after a year or two of repayment.

-For borrowers who already have cosigners on their existing loans, Discover draws attention to the benefit of refinancing without a cosigner.
+Discover draws attention to the benefit of refinancing without a consigner for borrowers who already have consigners on their existing loans.
 Borrowers who do this effectively release their existing cosigners.
 This is because the loans that the cosigners were legally responsible for will have been paid in full.
 The remaining loan would then be the sole responsibility of the borrower who refinanced on their own.
 While this “benefit” is true of all student loan refinancing, it is always good to encourage borrowing without cosigners.

 Is it Discover Refinance or Discover Consolidation?